 Tramadol in Pregnancy – Complications and Precautions to Follow

 Most medicines that mothers take during pregnancy will cross the placenta and reach their babies.
 This can sometimes be beneficial to the child, but not always; there are some medications that can be quite harmful to your baby’s growth and development.
-It really depends on the type of medication prescribed, and at what stage of pregnancy a woman is facing.
+It really depends on the type of medication prescribed and at what stage of pregnancy a woman is facing.
+One such medication we will discuss today is the use of tramadol in pregnancy.
+Tramadol is a narcotic used to treat moderate or severe pain in adults (1).
 All the changes in the body that take place during pregnancy are bound to cause a lot of stress, and everyone already knows that hormonal changes often bring with them unwanted aches and pains.
 This is why some women would rather be on some kind of medication for the pain rather than not have anything at all.
-Tramadol is used to treat pain in some situations.
+Let’s understand the use of tramadol during pregnancy and see whether it is good for your pregnant system.

-Moderate to severe pain during pregnancy can be treated by Tramadol, a medication that works by affecting the balance of mood chemicals in the brain.
+Moderate to severe pain during pregnancy can be treated by tramadol, a medication that works by affecting the balance of mood chemicals in the brain (2).
 This is often prescribed to patients who are suffering from an injury or when recovering from surgery.
-Sometimes it is used as a recreational drug, but in doses much higher than that required when it is only used as a painkiller.
+Sometimes, it is used as a recreational drug, but in doses much higher than that required when it is only used as a painkiller.

 Why Do Pregnant Women Require Pain Medication?

 During pregnancy, the body undergoes physiological and hormonal irregularities that result in different symptoms.
-Sometimes the symptoms are trivial, and do not require any kind of pain medication, but there are also times when the pain is quite severe, and it requires some kind of action.
+Sometimes, the symptoms are trivial and do not require any kind of pain medication, but there are also times when the pain is quite severe and requires some kind of action.
 Here are some reasons why pregnant women may need to take something for the pain:

-• The stability and strength of the ligaments changes as the body tries to prepare the pelvis for delivery.
+- The stability and strength of the ligaments change as the body tries to prepare the pelvis for delivery.
 This results in a lot of pelvic pain that may sometimes require medication.

 Is Tramadol Safe in Pregnancy?

 So, can you take tramadol while pregnant?
 Only if prescribed by your doctor when there is no other choice.
-It is best to stay away from it as it is not considered safe due to lack of proper study.
-In tests done on animals, it showed that Tramadol has the possibility of causing moderate to severe damage in the foetus.
-Respiratory depression and collapse in the foetus is a very serious threat, and so the use of Tramadol is strictly forbidden during delivery.
+That is the use of tramadol during pregnancy should be reserved for situations when other pain managements are unable to relieve pain (4).
+It is best to stay away from it as it is not considered safe due to a lack of proper study.
+Some tests showed that tramadol has the possibility of causing moderate to severe damage to the foetus in the form of cardiovascular defects (5).
+Respiratory depression and collapse in the foetus is a very serious threat, and so the use of tramadol is strictly forbidden during delivery.

-If you have taken Tramadol, let your doctor know about it and so that you can get the proper advice on how to go about it from there.
-If at all your doctor feels you need it, the smallest possible dose will be prescribed to you.
-But most doctors will prescribe something that is less harmful.
-If you take them frequently and you want to stop, it is not advised that you stop taking it cold turkey.
+If you have taken tramadol, let your doctor know so you can get the proper advice on going about it from there.
+The smallest possible dose will be prescribed if your doctor feels you need it.
+But most doctors will prescribe something less harmful.
+If you take them frequently and want to stop, it is not advised to stop taking them cold turkey.
 Instead, bring this to your doctor’s attention so that you can get professional help in weaning yourself off the drug without incurring the sudden withdrawal symptoms that can take place from such a sudden action.
-If the drug is stopped cold turkey, you are likely to experience irritation, anxiety or panic, diarrhoea, chills, hallucinations and so much more.
+If the drug is stopped cold turkey, you are likely to experience irritation, anxiety or panic, diarrhoea, chills, hallucinations, and so much more.

 Complications & Side Effects of Taking Tramadol During Pregnancy